Shockolate/customized-jsonresume-theme-stackoverflow/README.md

 # Customized JSON Resume Theme: StackOverflow

-🖼️ This is a tweaked version of the [StackOverflow theme](https://github.com/phoinixi/jsonresume-theme-stackoverflow).
+🖼️ This is a tweak of a [tweaked version](https://github.com/anthonyjdella/customized-jsonresume-theme-stackoverflow/) of the [StackOverflow theme](https://github.com/phoinixi/jsonresume-theme-stackoverflow).
 Tweaked to fit my design preferences.
 Published on NPM and GitHub Registry.

 ## Notable Changes

-* 2 Page version in PDF/printable mode
-* Added sections for speaking and articles
-* Style changes
+* Projects don't use the "GitHub repository" link.

 ## Prerequisites

 To build and start the local server, it needs to use the cli command, which is custom cli I tweaked.

-`npm i @anthonyjdella/customized-resume-cli`
+`npm i @shockolate/customized-resume-cli`

 ## How to Start